mfractor/mfractor.github.io/docs/image-management/importing-image-assets.md

-**🔨🔨🔨 Under construction 🔨🔨🔨**
+**Generate all image densities for iOS and Android from a single source image.**

 ## Introduction

-The image importer takes a source image and generates all densities for iOS and Android apps.

 Xamarin applications

-To

-## Overview
+The image importer generates

 ## Launching The Image Importer